 Short course empowers and enlightens students

-Students who wrapped up the short course in health promotion last Friday (May 14) described the course as stimulating, empowering, eye-opening and enlightening!!
+Students who wrapped up the short course in health promotion in May this year described the course as stimulating, empowering, eye-opening and enlightening!!

 The students, who came from around the country to complete Block Two of the Certificate of Achievement in Introducing Health Promotion (CoA), said they couldn’t wait to take back what they had learned to the field.